Jesskita/AnalisisEstadisticoR/LabHipotesis/TestHipotesis.md

 is wrong and we are correct to reject it) OR H\_0 is TRUE and we have made an error (Type I).
 The probability of this is 5%.

+(**pregunta** 14)

-What do you think we call the region of values for which we reject H\_0?
+**What do you think we call the region of values for which we reject H\_0?**

-1: the rejection region 2: the abnormal region 3: the waggy tails 4: the shady tails 5: the region of interest
+1.  the rejection region
+2.  the abnormal region
+3.  the waggy tails
+4.  the shady tails
+5.  the region of interest

 <!-- 1 -->
     x <- seq(-8,8, length = 2000)